i-am-syosei/syoseioka/README.md

 - 👋 Hi, I’m @syoseioka
 - 👀 I’m interested in Math.but i cannot ;;
-- 🌱 I’m currently learning English.
+- 🌱 I’m currently learning English and Cloud Computing .
 - 📫 You can reach me via DM on Twitter.

 <!---